-8. Walls: Demising walls, gyp board, taped and sanded, Tenant to paint.
-Landlord shall not be obligated to gyp board, tape and sand those walls constructed of masonry block.
+Walls: Interior walls shall be open and stud construction with Tenant responsible for installing insulation (minimum of 16” o.c. insulated R-11) and drywall per Tenant’s plans (Landlord shall install insulation on front and rear walls).
+Landlord shall provide a credit of $1,500.00 for this work.

+Fire Sprinkler (if required by code): Fire sprinkler system installed per code shell requirements.
+Tenant responsible for modifications/drops required by Tenant’s work.

+Upon substantial completion of the items listed above, Landlord’s Work shall be deemed completed.
+Landlord shall provide at least thirty (30) days’ written notice of said substantial completion to Tenant, which shall signify delivery of the Premises with Landlord’s Work substantially complete (in no event shall the delivery of the Premises be required to be in person).

-Tenant’s acceptance of possession of the Premises and/or Tenant’s use or occupancy of the Premises or any portion thereof (whether to perform demolition of existing improvements and/or construction of the Tenant Improvements) shall be deemed to be an acknowledgement and agreement by Tenant that Landlord’s Work has been substantially completed.
+Tenant’s acceptance of possession of the Premises and/or Tenant’s use or occupancy of the Premises or any portion thereof (whether to perform demolition of existing improvements and/or construction of the Tenant Improvements) shall be deemed to be an acknowledgement and agreement by Tenant that Landlord’s Work has been substantially completed and that the Commencement Date has occurred as of the date Tenant’s acceptance of possession or use or occupancy of the Premises, whichever occurs first.
 If there are any portions of Landlord’s Work that Landlord determines, in its sole but reasonable discretion, can be completed after Landlord’s tender of possession of the Premises to Tenant, without materially delaying or interfering with Tenant’s construction of the Tenant’s Improvements (the “Post-Possession Work”), then Landlord shall have the right to perform such Post-Possession Work after Landlord has tendered possession of the Premises to Tenant.
 In the event the Post-Possession Work is being performed by Landlord concurrently with the construction of the Tenant’s Improvements, then the Landlord and Tenant agree to cooperate with each other and coordinate such work so as to avoid delays to either party.
-The Post-Possession Work shall be substantially completed by Landlord on or before the completion of the Tenant’s Improvements and Tenant’s opening for business at the Premises.
+The Post-Possession Work shall be substantially completed by Landlord on or before the substantial completion of the Tenant’s Improvements and Tenant’s opening for business at the Premises.
 Substantial completion of the Post-Possession Work shall be deemed to have occurred notwithstanding that there may be minor punch list items that do not have a material adverse effect upon Tenant’s use or occupancy of the Premises or the conduct of Tenant’s business at the Premises, which punch list items may be completed later, so long as Landlord is thereafter acting reasonably and diligently in completing such punch list items.
-If Landlord fails to substantially complete the Post-Possession Work (other than punch list items) by the date of completion of the Tenant’s Improvements, and Tenant is otherwise ready to open for business at the Premises except for the substantial completion of the Post-Possession Work, then for every day thereafter that Tenant cannot and does not open for business at the Premises because of the failure of Landlord to substantially complete the Post-Possession Work, the Commencement Date shall be extended one (1) day for each day of such delay, but not to exceed a total extension of the Commencement Date by more than thirty (30) days in the aggregate.
+If Landlord fails to substantially complete the Post-Possession Work (other than punch list items) by the date of substantial completion of the Tenant’s Improvements, and Tenant is otherwise ready to open for business at the Premises except for the substantial completion of the Post-Possession Work, then for every day thereafter that Tenant cannot and does not open for business at the Premises because of the failure of Landlord to substantially complete the Post-Possession Work, the Commencement Date shall be extended one (1) day for each day of such delay, but not to exceed a total extension of the Commencement Date by more than thirty (30) days in the aggregate.
 The extension of the Commencement Date shall be Tenant’s sole remedy as a result of the delay in Landlord’s substantially completing the Post-Possession Work.

-EXHIBIT “C-1”

-LANDLORD'S WORK

-[Alternative Two]

-No Landlord's Work shall be required under this Lease, and Tenant hereby accepts the Premises and the balance of the Shopping Center in the condition as of the date of possession hereunder on an "as is" "where is" basis, without warranty of any kind, with all faults and defects.

 EXHIBIT “D”

 TENANT'S GROSS SALES STATEMENT